 Some expenses also aren’t as obvious as others.
 For example, many injury victims don’t realize that they can be compensated for the travel expenses necessitated by their medical care.
 Listed below are just a few of the potential items that might need to be included in your settlement:

-The damage done to your lifestyle will also need to be included.
-While these losses are non-economic, your Baton Rouge personal injury lawyer will be able to help you arrive at a fair assessment of their value.
-These include pain and suffering, loss of consortium, emotional distress, and lost enjoyment of life.
+The damage done to your lifestyle should also be included.
+While these losses are non-economic, your personal injury lawyer will be able to help you arrive at a fair assessment of their value.
+These include pain and suffering, loss of consortium, emotional distress, the effects of a disfiguring injury, and lost enjoyment of life.

 Baton Rouge Personal Injury FAQ

-The aftermath of a catastrophic injury can be a confusing time, which is why we’ve provided answers here to a few of the questions we hear on a regular basis.
+The aftermath of a catastrophic injury can be a confusing time, which is why we’ve provided answers here to a few of the questions we are asked by our clients on a regular basis.
 If you would like more specific information as it pertains to your unique situation, please contact our office so that you can speak with a Baton Rouge personal injury lawyer.

-Can I seek compensation on behalf of my injured child?
+Can I seek personal injury compensation on behalf of my child?

-Yes, as long as you are the child’s legal guardian or have parental rights, you can file a personal injury claim on his or her behalf.
+Yes.
+Just because children are not legally allowed to file lawsuits does not mean that they aren’t afforded the same rights as those of us who do meet the legal age requirements.
+As long as you are the child’s legal guardian or have parental rights, you can file a Baton Rouge personal injury claim on his or her behalf.